rparkr/ml-projects/README.md

 ## Logistic regression from scratch
 A logistic regression model for binary classification using gradient descent to optimize the model's parameters.
 Uses any number of input features.

+**Key algorithms include:** binary cross entropy loss (log loss), sigmoid, and threshold selection using the inverse of sigmoid.

 Training progress on a sample dataset, showing how the decision boundary is updated through gradient descent:
 ![](/images/logistic_regression_training.gif)